 - Water Region: Bottom

 The Threespot Angelfish is peaceful and works great in a large peaceful community tank.
 They only become aggressive toward their own kind and other fish of similar color/shape.
 Do not house with dwarf angelfish, since dwarf angelfish will bully them into not eating and eventually starvation.
 Clownfish and anthias, though considered semi-aggressive should be okay, just watch for bullying.
-The Threespot Angelfish will exhibit a darker coloration when they feel intimidated.
+These angelfish will exhibit a darker coloration when they feel intimidated.

 They are not considered reef safe, paradoxically, this is what they need to survive in captivity.
 Though juveniles may be okay in a reef environment for a short time, adults will eventually eat most corals.
 Housing this angelfish in fish only aquariums is generally done.
 Yet they do best if started in a reef setting with live algae growing on rock for them to eat.
 Appropriate lighting for algae growth is needed at least until they will eat all prepared foods.
 Once fully acclimated, some of the more peaceful angelfish can be added as tank mates in tanks over 150 gallons (568 liters).